bhashaboinaramu/SQL_Projects/README.md

-"This project involves an HR database designed to manage employee records, departments, and payroll information.
+"This project involves an HR database designed to manage employee records, departments, and address information.
 The database supports various queries to retrieve and analyze HR-related data."

 step 1) We need to download & install MySQL workbench.